Censorship in New Zealand: Indecent Publications Act 1910

 The Indecent Publications Act 1910 was one of New Zealand's earlier pieces of legislation regarding censorship, and remained in effect until it was repealed in 1963 by the Indecent Publications Act 1963.
 Its aim was in part to shore up some of the weaknesses of the aforementioned 1892 act.
 Notably, the act allowed for more aggressive law enforcement when it came to searching for and seizing indecent material and introduced a set of guidelines for determining whether something was indecent or not.
 That said, it did not explicitly define the term "indecent" and the Hicklin Rule was often applied by courts evaluating censorship cases.

-A centralized censoring body did not exist at the time of this act's passing, and a good amount of censorship during the lifespan of this act was done by the Minister of Customs.
+A centralised censoring body did not exist at the time of this act's passing, and a good amount of censorship during the lifespan of this act was done by the Minister of Customs.
 Due to a close relationship between the Customs Act 1913 and the Indecent Publications Act 1910, the Comptroller of Customs was able to seize material that they considered to be indecent "within the meaning of the Indecent Publications Act", effectively censoring it.
 Notably, Forever Amber was censored by this method.

 Beginning in 1945, the censorship method put in place by the aforementioned interaction between the Customs Act and the Indecent Publications Act began to draw concern from the public and from groups like the New Zealand Library Association that had a particular stake in censorship.
 The main concerns were with the suitability of the people who passed judgement on whether a book would be censored or not and with the absence of clear, objective criteria or guidelines for determining whether something should be censored or not.
 This public furor was in part triggered due to the somewhat arbitrary censorship of Forever Amber.
 In response to this concern, a committee led by Ian Gordon was established in 1953 to review and provide advice on whether a book should be censored.
 However, this committee had very little power, and it was not mandatory for the Customs Department to consult the committee or to listen to its recommendations.
 Eventually, the Customs Department stopped consulting this committee entirely.

-In 1960 the novel Lolita by Vladimir Nabokov was banned by the Supreme Court under this act.
+In 1960 the novel Lolita by Vladimir Nabokov was banned by the Court of Appeal of New Zealand under this act.
 This decision was made based on an interpretation of the clause "unduly emphasizing matters of sex" as meaning "dealing with matters of sex in a manner which offends against the standards of the community in which the article is published".
 Eventually, the book was judged to be indecent on the basis that it "would have a tendency to corrupt or deprave a class of readers not negligible in number", despite its literary merit.